ueberdosis/hocuspocus/docs/src/docPages/extensions/webhook.md

       secret: '459824aaffa928e05f5b1caec411ae5f',

       transformer: (document: Doc): any => {
-          // convert the given y-doc and return it! return {}
+          // convert the given y-doc to something and return it! return {}
       },
     }),